 When you receive treatment for any health concern, you need to make choices that fit your needs and your values.
 Your doctor, pharmacist, and other health care providers can guide you through different options and help you understand the risks and benefits, but in most cases, the final decision is up to you.

 Medications are drugs manufactured to help people deal with a range of health issues.
 Some medications are psychoactive (mind altering) while others are not.
 We use medications to relieve symptoms of medical conditions, to combat both short-term and chronic illness, and to manage our daily lives.
+It is important to note that while medication may be beneficial, they can also be harmful.
+It is very important to consult with your healthcare provider, doctor or pharmacist about proper management of medication(s).

 The following strategies can make managing medication(s) easier and safer: